MWSandbox/docs/notes/k8s-deep-dive.md

     - Select objects based on resource fields (e.g. status.phase), but not all fields are supported
     - E.g.: `kubectl get pods --field-selector status.phase=Running`

+# Autoscaling
+ - In addition to hpa following scaling mechanisms can be used:
+    - VerticalPodAutoscaler:
+        - Separate project
+        - Recreates pods when vertical scaling applies - is being worked on for in-place scaling
+    - Autoscaling based on cluster size:
+        - Cluster Proportional Autoscaler, separate project (beta)
+    - Event-driven autoscaling
+        - KEDA, separate project, CNCF
+        - E.g.: Scale base on amount of messages in queue
+    - Based on schedules:
+        - KEDA using Cron scaler

+# Networking
+- Each pod in a cluster gets its own unique cluster-wide IP
+- Each pod has its own private network namespace shared by all its containers that can communicate over localhost
+- The pod network (also called a cluster network) handles communication between pods
+- Services provide a stable (long lived) IP or hostname and act as proxies
+- Gateway API / Ingresses makes service accessible outside the cluster
+- Implementation of k8s networking:
+  - Pod network namespaces: By CRI
+  - Pod network: CNI plugins (e.g. Calico, Cilium)
+  - Network policy: CNI plugins
+  - Gateway API: E.g. Istio

+# Services
+  - Exposes an application behind a single outward-facing endpoint
+  - Supported protocols: SCTP, TCP, UDP
+  - Can be defined without selectors, then endpoint slices need to be added instead
+  - Endpoint slices can be linked to services by setting label `kubernetes-io/service-name`
+  - kubelet adds env variables for each active service
+  - Since `1.33` IPAddress and ServiceCIDR objects can be used
+  - Types:
+    - ClusterIP: Default, k8s assigns service a cluster-internal IP address
+      - Specific Cluster IP can be requested by setting `.spec.clusterIP`
+      - If `.spec.clusterIP` is set to `None` then a headless service is defined
+        - kube-proxy does not handle those services, no load balancing or proxying is done
+        - allows client to connect to whatever pod it prefers, directly
+        - report IPs of individual pods via internal DNS records
+        - When defined with selectors: EndpointSlices are created and A records for the pods are returned
+    - NodePort: Exposes service on each node's ip at a static port
+      - Specific port can be requested
+    - LoadBalancer: Exposes service externally using an external load balancer
+      - k8s start requesting a Node port and the cloud-controller-manager configures the external lb to forward traffic to that port
+      - `.spec.loadBalancerClass` field can be used to select a non-default lb implementation from the cloud provider
+      - Sets up network-level lbs (NLB in AWS or Load Balancer in Azure) - Layer 7 lbs are used for ingress controllers
+    - ExternalName: Maps service to a DNS name -> Cluster DNS will return CNAME record with external hostname value
+      - No mapping via selectors but via DNS
+      - Looking up [SERVICE].[NS].svc.cluster.local will return CNAME record with specified value
+  - External IPs can be specified, if k8s runs behind another proxy -> service can be accessed by that IP and the defined port
+  - Virtual IPs and kube-proxy
+    - Every node runs kube-proxy that implements aa virtual IP for services (other than ExternalName)
+    - kube-proxy configures node to capture traffic to service's cluster IP and port and redirect it to one of service's endpoints
+    - Modes:
+      - iptables:
+        - By default select backend pod at random
+        - For large cluster, lots of iptable rules can cause problems, sync. interval can be adjusted
+        - Rules can be viewed on node via `sudo iptables-legacy -t nat -S | grep KUBE`
+          - Each rule has a percentage value (e.g. for 3 targets): 33%, 50%, 100% and will be evaluated one after another
+      - ipvs:
+        - Better performance compared to h
+        - Lots of different load balancing options supported: Round Robin, Weighted Round Robin, Least Connection, WLC, Locality based Least Connection, Shortest Expected Delay, etc.
+      - nftables:
+        - Successor to iptables API, selects backend at random
+        - Since `1.33`
+  - EndpointSlices:
+    - Represent a slice of the backing network endpoints for a service
+  - Traffic policies:
+    - `.spec.internalTrafficPolicy` and `.spec.externalTrafficPolicy` can be used to control how traffic is routed
+    - Cluster (all ready targets) vs. Local (all ready node-local targets)
+  - Traffic distribution:
+    - Since `1.33` to express preferences on how traffic should be routed
+    - PreferClose: Preferably at same zone as client, EndpointSlices will be updated with hints
+    - PreferSameZone (alpha): Will later replace PreferClose
+    - PreferSameNode (alpha): Preferably at same node as client

 # Finalizers
 - Finalizers are namespaced keys that tell Kubernetes to wait until specific conditions are met before it fully deletes resources marked for deletion.
 - Finalizers alert controllers to clean up resources the deleted object owned.